About the hungarian legal system22 May 2017

 Hungary is an independent, democratic, constitutional State governed by the rule of law.
 Hungary’s legal system is based on the Fundamental Law of Hungary that entered into force on 1 January 2012.
-According to the Fundamental Law Hungary is a republic and the form of Hungary’s government is parliamentary.
+According to the Fundamental Law, Hungary is a republic and the form of Hungary’s government is parliamentary democracy.

 The supreme body of popular representation is the Parliament.
-Currently, there are 199 Members of Parliament, elected for four years by direct, secret ballot based on universal and equal right of votes of the citizens.
-The next election will be in 2018.
+Currently, there are 199 Members of Parliament, elected for four years by direct, secret ballot based on universal and equal suffrage.
+The most recent elections were held in 2018.

 The President of the Republic, the Government, each parliamentary committee and each Member of the Parliament may propose bills.

-The seat of the Parliament is in Budapest, at Kossuth Square.
+The seat of the Parliament is in Budapest, in Kossuth Square.

 The official website of the Hungarian Parliament is available here.

-The Government is the general body of executive power, and the principle organ of public administration.
+The Government is the general body of the executive power, and the principle organ of public administration.
 The Government adopts decrees that shall not be contrary to any Act.
-The Government is answerable to Parliament.
+The Government is accountable for the Parliament.

 The members of the government are the Prime Minister and the Ministers.
 The Prime Minister determinates the general policy of the Government.
-He or she is elected by Parliament at proposal of the President of the Republic.
+He or she is elected by the Parliament at the proposal of the President of the Republic.
 Ministers are appointed by the President of the Republic at the proposal of the Prime Minister.
-Currently there are 8 Ministries.
+Currently there are 10 Ministries.

 The official website of the Hungarian Government is available here.

-The justice is administered in a four-level system by the Curia (the principal judicial organ), the Regional Court of Appeal, the Regional Courts, and the District Courts.
+Justice is administered in a four-level system by the Curia (the principal judicial organ), the Regional Court of Appeal, the Regional Courts, and the District Court.
 Judges are independent and subordinated only to Acts and shall not be instructed in relation to their judicial activities.
 Judges may only be removed from office for the reasons and in procedure specified in a cardinal act.
 Judges shall not be affiliated to any political party or engage in any political activity.

 There are five Regional Courts of Appeal with 165 judges.
 The Regional Courts of Appeal judge upon the appeals filed against the decisions of the District courts and the Regional Courts, and act in other cases referred to its scope of competence.